wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

 Security configuration
 ----------------------
-Unlike regular API configuration settings that can be changed in the :ref:`configuration file <api_configuration_file>`, the following API security settings are only intended to be modified through an API endpoint (``/security/config``), and they are applied to every API in the cluster, in case there is one configured.
-For more information on each of the settings, please check the :ref:`Security configuration options <api_security_configuration_options>`.
+Unlike regular Wazuh API configuration settings that can be changed in the :ref:`configuration file <api_configuration_file>`, the following Wazuh API security settings are only intended to be modified through a Wazuh API endpoint (``/security/config``), and they are applied to every Wazuh API in the cluster, in case there is one configured.
+For more information on each of the settings, please check the :ref:`security configuration options <api_security_configuration_options>`.

 .. code-block:: yaml